-Eight Month Transition

-Period Ended Fiscal Fiscal

-February 2, 2008 2007 2006

-Restricted stock outstanding

-at beginning of fiscal period 88,910 67,125

-Restricted stock issued 40,440 72,225

-Restricted stock vested (12,460) (13,536) (4,725)

-Restricted stock forfeited (3,586) (5,119) (375)

-Restricted Stock Outstanding

-at End of Fiscal Period 72,864 88,910 67,125
+Eight Month Transition Period Ended February 2, 2008 Fiscal 2007 Fiscal 2006 Restricted stock outstanding at beginning of fiscal period 88,910 67,125 Restricted stock issued 40,440 72,225 Restricted stock vested (12,460) (13,536) (4,725) Restricted stock forfeited (3,586) (5,119) (375) Restricted stock outstanding at end of fiscal period 72,864 88,910 67,125

 In addition, in the eight month transition period ended February 2, 2008, fiscal 2007, fiscal 2006 and fiscal 2005, we granted restricted stock awards to our non-employee directors for a portion of each non-employee directors' compensation by granting restricted stock awards, which are not dependent upon any performance criteria.
 The non-employee directors must complete certain service requirements; otherwise, the restricted shares are subject to forfeiture.
 On the date of issuance, the non-employee directors are entitled to the same dividend and voting rights of other holders of our common stock.
-The non-employee directors are restricted from transferring or selling the restricted shares prior to the end of the vesting period.
+The non-employee directors are restricted shares prior to the end of the vesting period.
 As of February 2, 2008, approximately 0.02 million of such awards were outstanding and unvested.